Promotional film about GroundWork Gallery made by James Murray-White, 2017.

 Veronica Sekules has more than 30 years’ experience working in art galleries.
 She has curated exhibitions, worked on projects with artists, engaged with schools and the general public both in the UK and internationally.
 Her main career has been based at the Sainsbury Centre for Visual Arts, University of East Anglia, scva.ac.uk where she was first a curator, then Head of Education and Research and Deputy Director.

-From there she ran many projects, the latest being the Heritage Lottery funded ‘Culture of the Countryside’ from 2008-2011 cultureofthecountryside.ac.uk about which she is writing a book to be published by Taylor and Francis taylorandfrancis.com
+From there she ran many projects, the latest being the Heritage Lottery funded ‘Culture of the Countryside’ from 2008-2011 cultureofthecountryside.ac.uk about which her book has been published by Taylor and Francis taylorandfrancis.com

 She writes both as an educationalist and as an art historian, specialising in both current and earlier periods.
-Her next project is to work on a new edition of her general book Medieval Art, originally published by Oxford University Press in 2001 global.oup.com
+She wrote a general book Medieval Art, originally published by Oxford University Press in 2001 global.oup.com

 Her long-term interest in the environment which informs GroundWork Gallery stems from a formative period working for Friends of the Earth, as a result of which she wrote the Friends of the Earth Cookbook, published by Penguin Books in 1980. goodreads.com